pgrau7/ES-0/README.md

 2. **Statistical Analyis** : provides the analyses performed for the paper.
 It includes a "html" document that can be downloaded and opened with any Internet browser, as well as the "Rmd" file, which can be opened with RStudio (https://rstudio.com/) and from which all the analyses can be replicated.

+3. **Merging datasets** : provides a dataset (FINAL_DATA1.CSV) including Bormann & Golder (2013), the fragmentation measure from Alesina et al. (2003) and variance from Kollman et al. (2019).
+Even though it has been not used in the paper, it might be useful for further studies.

 ## References